 4. A Great Microphone

 Whether you plan to record video of yourself or simply do a voice-over of your slides, you’ll need high-quality audio for your webinar.
 A USB microphone that plugs directly into your computer is your best bet.
-The Blue Yeti is the top-rated microphone for podcasting and available on Amazon for about $130.
+My favorite, the Blue Yeti is the top-rated microphone for podcasting and available on Amazon for about $130.
 Keep in mind that this microphone takes a little bit of work to learn how to use.
 Be sure it’s in Cardioid mode, sitting straight up and down, and that you speak directly toward the logo.
 I also use this tiny sound booth to make sure there’s not too much ambient noise.

 5. Screen Recording Software